fedacking/fedackings-lc-3-vm/README.md

 ## Included binaries

-The repo comes with 23included binaries to run, stored in the binaries folder for the purposes of testing and validating the VM.
+The repo comes with 3 included binaries to run, stored in the binaries folder for the purposes of testing and validating the VM.
 The first one is `binaries/test.obj` that prints an "@\n" in the terminal and halts.
 The second one is `binaries/2048.obj` that runs the 2048 game in the terminal.
 The third one is `binaries/rogue.obj` that runs the rogue game in the terminal.

 ## Building and running